 Up to Nikon D3 index

-The table below shows statistics of a 200 x 200 pixel area in the centre of each image for the green component after the two frames have been subtracted.
+The table below shows statistics of a 200 x 200 pixel area in the centre of each image for the green component, at ISO 200.
+The figures for the individual shots are given at left, and for the difference frame at right.

 Peter Facey, Winchester, England